EhtishamSK/PredCross/README.md

-# SimpleMating Analysis for Plant Breeding
+# Prediction and Optimization of Plant Breeding Cross Performance with SimpleMating

 ## Overview